National Parks

 Hiking in Zion National Park

 The main activity in Zion National Park is hiking.
-With shuttle service to several trailheads, it’s easy to hike in Zion.
+Shuttle service to several trailheads makes it easy to hike in Zion.

 Pa’rus Trail—An accessible 3.5-mile (5.6 km) paved trail from the Visitor Center to Canyon Junction along the Virgin River.